• Home

 ABOUT THE OPPORTUNITIES.

-Truth is, people don’t know that I often don’t accept offers that come in my way.
+Truth is, people don’t know that I often don’t accept offers that come my way.
 What happens is, I have to wrap my head around what to say when replying to emails because I don’t want to hurt their feelings or sound like a complete snob.
 I still want to be on good terms.
 I am, however, also guilty of not replying to emails.
 Sometimes it gets overwhelming and I slipped.
 My sincere apologies!
 I’m trying to be better at this, promise!

 That being said, I mostly don’t reply to emails that simply ask my rate and fees without any other introduction.
 Any badly written emails will probably get set aside.
 I am human and not just a commodity.